withbelay/style/Docs/Languages/Javascript/index.md

 ## **Comments**

-Use JsDoc to comment functions whenever possible, not necessary for functions that aren't exported, but still highly preffered.
+Use JsDoc to comment functions whenever possible, not necessary for functions that aren't exported, but still highly preferred.
 All backend endpoints/websockets must be documented with ApiDoc.

-Comments describing design descisions and explaining more complicated code are useful and encouraged.
+Comments describing design decisions and explaining more complicated code are useful and encouraged.

 ## **NPM and Yarn**